 Malpractices as such are not just misleading for tourists by normalising substandard operations.
 They also endanger the snorkeler, and can have harmful consequences for the gentle giants they encounter.

 Whales are delicate creatures.
-Repeat disturbances throughout the day by a multitude of vessels and snorkelers may drastically alter their behaviours, with grave repercussions.
+Repeat disturbances throughout the day by a multitude of vessels, snorkelers and those interested in photographing whales may drastically alter their behaviours, with grave repercussions.
 Marine mammals may have no time to rest, hunt, socialise, or rear their young.
 This can result in a change in behaviour patterns, increased susceptibility to diseases, lower reproduction rates, and migration from the affected areas.
 These risks are magnified, as collisions with whale watching boats makes cetaceans highly susceptible to serious injuries and even death from vessel strikes.

 In spite of the worrisome malpractices that continue to prevail in whale watching tourism, hope for change is on the horizon.
 Several whale watching pioneers are drastically innovating the industry through green technologies and tourism-funded research.
 The objective is to promote conservation efforts, spread awareness and educate the public about these fascinating creatures.

 Read more: Why Nature Photography is Now More Important Than Ever